Optimal pulse processing, pile-up decomposition and applications of silicon drift detectors at LCLS

 \subsection{Pile-up Spectrum Fitting and Decomposition}

-Eq.~\ref{eq27} accurately describes the photon pile-up from multiple lines and could be used for $\chi^2$ fitting of entire spectra.
+Eq.~\ref{eq26} accurately describes the photon pile-up of multiple lines and could be used for $\chi^2$ fitting of entire spectra.
 In spectrum fitting we added a third degree polynomial background to the theoretical spectrum:

 The number of counts per histogram bin has a Poisson distribution with an expected error r.m.s. of $\sqrt{y}$; we add \num{1} to account for bins with zero counts, obtaining for each histogram bin an expected error $y_{err} \approx 1+\sqrt{y}$ (adimensional).
-This error estimate is used in spectrum fitting.
+This error estimate is used for weighting individual bins in spectrum fitting.

-The variance of the resulting fitting parameters is the principal diagonal of the covariance matrix \cite{richter1995estimating}; its square root yields the fitting parameter r.m.s. error.
+The variance of the resulting fitting parameters is the principal diagonal of the covariance matrix \cite{richter1995estimating}; its square root yields the r.m.s. error of the fitting parameter.

-Eq.~\ref{eq27} allows obtaining the photon rates $\lambda_i$ directly, eliminating the need for pile-up deconvolution; the number of photons from each line $i$ is $N \lambda_i$, where $N$ is the number of events observed.
+Eq.~\ref{eq26} allows obtaining the average photon rates $\lambda_i$ directly, eliminating the need for pile-up deconvolution; the number of photons from each line $i$ is $N \lambda_i$, where $N$ is the number of events observed.